Crawford30/Task.Manager/readme.md

 9. Run the php artisan migrate (to create the tables)

-10. Run php artisan db:seed to create the seeder data(this has a user with email address: info@taskmanager.com and password: @root#123 or if you prefer can create and account)
+10. Run php artisan db:seed to create the seeder data(this has a user with email address: info@taskmanager.com and password: @root#123 or if you prefer, you can create an account as well)

 11. Run php artisan server and another terminal run npm run watch to minify the css